mkyadav2021/RISC-V-Single-Cycle-Processor/README.md

 Example: sw x6, 8(x9)  (S-type)
-store word into from instruction regiester to data register X9 holds a memory address value, immediate offset 8 is added to this address value.
-On this obtained address value of data memory, the data from x6 register will be stored.
+takes 32bit from register(x9) which is an address value, on this address value an immediate offset (8) is added and onto this resultant address of data memory a 32bit data is stored from register x6.

 <img width="634" height="314" alt="image" src="https://github.com/user-attachments/assets/d3a66791-3c65-49f4-8bdd-ee7ce859356f" />
 <img width="1920" height="1080" alt="sw" src="https://github.com/user-attachments/assets/388611ba-67d8-45b7-814e-bfb51ffeda4f" />